‘Smokescreen’: Trump ‘quid pro quo’ a presidential duty, legal scholars say

 The alleged quid pro quo transaction at the heart of House Democrats’ case against President Trump is closer to typical Oval Office deal-making than a high crime or misdemeanor worthy of impeachment, legal scholars say.

-Bartering with foreign leaders is part of a president’s job description, they say.
+Bartering with foreign leaders, they say, is part of a president’s job description.

-“All this discussion of quid pro quo is really a smokescreen,” says Robert G. Natelson, a Constitutional scholar with the Colorado-based Independence Institute, a libertarian-leaning think tank in Denver.
+“All this discussion of quid pro quo is really a smokescreen,” said Robert G. Natelson, a constitutional scholar with the Independence Institute, a libertarian-leaning think tank in Denver.
 “Even if it were a quid pro quo, I think it is rather clearly neither a felony nor a misdemeanor.”

-The Constitution’s criteria for impeachment — treason, bribery, or other high crimes and misdemeanors — refers to felonies and serious breaches of fiduciary duty or the obligation to act in the best interest of the U.S., he said.
+The Constitution’s criteria for impeachment — treason, bribery, or other high crimes and misdemeanors — refer to felonies and serious breaches of fiduciary duty or the obligation to act in the best interest of the U.S., he said.

-“It is not a breach of fiduciary duty for a president to make aid to another country conditional and it is certainly not a breach of fiduciary duty for the president to ask the other country to investigate possible involvement in an American election,” said Mr. Natelson.
+“It is not a breach of fiduciary duty for a president to make aid to another country conditional, and it is certainly not a breach of fiduciary duty for the president to ask the other country to investigate possible involvement in an American election,” Mr. Natelson said.

-House Democrats’ impeachment case hinges on allegations Mr. Trump withheld U.S. military aid to force Ukraine to investigate corruption involving former Vice President Joseph R. Biden and his son Hunter, who got a high-paying job at a Ukraine natural gas company Burisma Holdings while his father spearheaded Obama White House efforts in that country.
+House Democrats’ impeachment case hinges on allegations that Mr. Trump withheld U.S. military aid to force Ukraine to investigate corruption involving former Vice President Joseph R. Biden and his son Hunter, who got a high-paying job at Ukrainian natural gas company Burisma Holdings while his father spearheaded Obama White House efforts in that country.

-Mr. Trump also prodded Kyiv to investigate the country’s possible interference in the U.S. 2016 presidential election.
+Mr. Trump also prodded Kyiv to investigate Ukraine’s suspected interference in the 2016 U.S. presidential election.

-Robert Ray, a former independent counsel who conducted the probe of the Whitewater scandal involving the Clintons, said the quid pro quo — “something for something” in the orginal Latin — also doesn’t qualify as impeachable bribery.
+Robert Ray, a former independent counsel who conducted the probe in the Whitewater scandal involving Bill and Hillary Clinton, said the quid pro quo — “something for something” in the original Latin — also doesn’t qualify as impeachable bribery.

 “If what the Democrats are pointing to is bribery, it is a long way short of that.
 You have to have more than a quid pro quo,” he told Fox Business Network’s Neil Cavuto.